Key Takeaways

 - Dembélé scored 35 goals and provided 16 assists in PSG’s treble-winning campaign.

-- He is the fourth Muslim player to win the Ballon d’Or after Karim Benzema, Riyad Mahrez, and Rabah Madjer.
+- He is the third Muslim player to win the Ballon d’Or after Zedane and Karim Benzema.

 - The award was presented by Ronaldinho at the Théâtre du Châtelet in Paris

-Paris Saint-Germain forward Ousmane Dembélé has been awarded the 2025 Ballon d’Or, becoming only the fourth Muslim player in history to receive football’s most prestigious individual honor.
+Paris Saint-Germain forward Ousmane Dembélé has been awarded the 2025 Ballon d’Or, becoming only the third Muslim player and first black muslim in history to receive football’s most prestigious individual honor.

 The French international secured the award following a career-defining season where he led PSG to an unprecedented continental treble—winning Ligue 1, Coupe de France, and the club’s first-ever UEFA Champions League title.